 FRCS (Edinburgh), FAMS

-Dr Koh completed her fellowship at Cedars-Sinai Medical Centre in the US after being awarded the Academic Medicine Development Award by the National University Hospital.
+She later completed a fellowship at Cedars-Sinai Medical Centre in the United States after being awarded the Academic Medicine Development Award by the National University Hospital.

 Dr Pauleon Tan Enjiu